Eveything you need to know about sending and receving Interac e-Transfers and how to deal with errors if you make a mistake.

 - Generally, a credit check is not required

-- Funds are provided by private individual, private creditor or small business (not big banks or large financial institutions)
+- Funds are provided by a private individual, private creditor, or small business (not big banks or large financial institutions)

 - Versatile interest rates

 - Lenders are more interested in the whole story rather than specific financial metrics

 - Are usually smaller than personal loans but larger than payday loans